-What happens when you combine the Athena Center’s newly developed Athena CORE10 methodology, a unique set of 10 core competencies specifically developed for women leaders, and the Girl Scout Leadership Experience, a model based on three keys to leadership––discover, connect and take action?
+What happens when you combine the Athena Center for Leadership Studies’ newly developed Athena CORE10 methodology, a unique set of 10 core competencies specifically developed for women leaders, and the Girl Scout Leadership Experience, a model based on three keys to leadership––discover, connect and take action?
 The Girl Scouts Leadership Institute is born!

 For 22 years, the Girl Scouts of Greater New York has conducted a successful Scholars Program, a college and career exploration initiative that has pushed thousands of NYC girls to enroll in and graduate from top colleges and universities.
-In Version 2.0 of this effort, GSGNY is adding a new focus on girls’ leadership.
-They have tapped the Athena Center to create a new model of excellence.
+In Version 2.0 of this effort, GSGNY added a new focus on girls’ leadership.
+They tapped the Athena Center to create a new model of excellence.

-The Girl Scout Leadership Institute - NYC has been specially designed to help Girl Scouts in grades 9 through 12 from the five boroughs unlock their leadership potential.
-Focusing on entrepreneurship in Year 1, the goal is to foster a new generation of leaders who act with courage, confidence, and character to drive systemic change and reform in their communities.
+The Girl Scout Leadership Institute was specially designed to help Girl Scouts in grades 9 through 12 from the five boroughs unlock their leadership potential.
+The goal was to foster a new generation of leaders who act with courage, confidence, and character to drive systemic change and reform in their communities.

-In addition to the Summer Intensive, the Girl Scout Leadership Institute will include an ambitious school-year program that will focus on a developing a wide range of leadership skills and exposing young women to dynamic role models and committed mentors.
-The scouts will be expected to create their own independent projects and will have opportunities to travel as well.
-Following 2013, we hope to grow the Institute to serve 150 girls from all five boroughs.
-Athena will work with GSLI-NYC to develop this program, bringing together both organizations’ expertise and experience and our access to a premier and diverse network of women leaders.
+In addition to the Entrepreneurship Summer Intensive, the Girl Scout Leadership Institute included a school-year program that focused on developing a wide range of leadership skills and exposing young women to dynamic role models and committed mentors.
+The scouts were expected to create their own independent projects and be able to vie for seed money for those take-action projects, as well as competitive internships and global travel opportunities.

-The series of workshops range from Product Design and Development to Getting Funded and Business Naming; each providing insight into entrepreneurship and helping students become successful first-time entrepreneurs themselves.
-Workshop highlights include:
+The series of workshops ranged from Product Design and Development to Getting Funded and Business Naming; each providing insight into entrepreneurship and helping students become successful first-time entrepreneurs themselves.
+Workshop highlights included:

-● Storytelling, which will help students learn how the craft of storytelling can be leveraged to tell the story of their business in a fun and compelling way.
-It will be lead by Michaela Murphy, a playwright, digital storyteller and social media guide whose clients include Estee Lauder and Microsoft, among others, and who has been featured on NPR, the Moth Mainstage, and the Clinton White House.
+● Storytelling, helped students learn how the craft of storytelling can be leveraged to tell the story of their business in a fun and compelling way.
+It was lead by Michaela Murphy, a playwright, digital storyteller and social media guide whose clients include Estee Lauder and Microsoft, among others, and who has been featured on NPR, the Moth Mainstage, and the Clinton White House.

-● Customer Analysis and Market Research, where students will learn strategies for designing a business idea that is rooted in a deep understanding of the needs of their target audience or customer.
-Sessions will be led by instructors Grace Ng and Adam Berk, from Lean Startup Machine, which trains entrepreneurs around the world in a scientific process to create successful companies.
+● Customer Analysis and Product Design, was where students learned strategies for designing a business idea that was rooted in a deep understanding of the needs of their target audience or customer.
+Sessions were led by instructors Dominque Aubry, President of Lean Leadership, Inc. and Adam Berk, founder of neigh*borrow and formally of the Lean Startup Machine, which trains entrepreneurs around the world in a scientific process to create successful companies.

-The program also includes field trip days with visits to start-up companies.
-At the end of the program, students will practice effectively communicating their ideas with top entrepreneurs and investors during the culminating Pitch Fest.
+The program also included field trip days with visits to start-up companies Levo League, MakerBot, ZinePak, and ZocDoc.
+At the end of the program, students practiced effectively communicating their ideas with top entrepreneurs and investors during the culminating Pitch Fest, July 24th.

-From the 10-day program, the two organizations aim to build future leaders, and plant the seeds of entrepreneurship for the future.
+During the 8-day program, the two organizations worked to build future leaders, and plant the seeds of entrepreneurship for the future.